FrameQuant: Flexible Low-Bit Quantization for Transformers: Experiments

 \subsection{Ablation Study}

 In this section, we dissect FrameQuant to understand the contribution of different components of our algorithm.
 Table \ref{tab: ablation study} shows the results of this experiment.
 We use GPTQ \cite{frantar2023optq} as our starting point.
 With GPTQ \cite{frantar2023optq} alone, the performance drops in the quantized models are significant: as high as $82\%$ for the DeiT III \cite{touvron2022deit} Base model.
 Simply with the FF representation added (column \textbf{TFF}), we see improvements in performance across all models, with a maximum improvement of $56\%$ for DeiT III-H. We note that some of the smaller-sized models are yet to see all the benefits of FF representations.
 That is because these models have outliers in the weights (much larger than the remaining weights) which results in higher quantization errors.
 The FF representation yields a nice enough distribution that we can fit a Normal distribution.
 So, after we clip these weights at the $\pm 2\sigma$ level, we see improvements in performance because of the outlier removal.
+Clipping is most effective once the weights are nicely distributed.
+A direct application of clipping on the weights has limited efficacy and incurs errors for weight configurations that are degenerate/poorly distributed, see \ref{sec:gptq+clip} for more details.
 Finally, we add a redundancy factor of $r=1.1$ and the FF representations take advantage of this redundancy: we see the best performance across the board.

 \textbf{Impact of Gaussian assumption on the weights distribution}.
 Figure \ref{fig:two-sigma} shows a representative example of the distribution of weights in a model from the ViT family and why the $2\sigma$ clipping seems reasonable for capturing most of the mass.
 The weights distribution for models from DeiT and Swin Transformer are shown in Figure \S\ref{fig:two-sigma DeiT Swin}.